-Andrew Beharrell (chair)
+Andrew Beharrell (chair) Architect and urban designer Pollard Thomas Edwards Architects

-Andrew Beharrell has designed and delivered many award-winning projects throughout his 35 years with Pollard Thomas Edwards until he retired his role in 2020.
-Andrew's architectural and masterplanning experience ranges from urban regeneration to new rural settlements, and across the housing spectrum to embrace education and town centre mixed-use projects.
+Andrew Beharrell designed and delivered many award-winning projects during 35 years with Pollard Thomas Edwards until he retired from a practice leadership role in 2020.
+Andrew's architectural and masterplanning experience ranges from urban regeneration to new rural settlements, and across the housing spectrum to embrace education and town centre mixed-use projects, including PTE's own property developments.
 He is a regular industry commentator and has co-authored a series of influential publications on housing, planning and regeneration issues.

-Anna Mansfield (vice chair)
+Anna Mansfield (vice chair) Urban design Director, Publica

-Urban design

-Director, Publica